cjratcliff/ml-compiled/docs/loss_functions.rst

 """"""""""""""""""""""""""""""""
 Noise Contrastive Estimation
 """"""""""""""""""""""""""""""""
 Loss functions for efficient learning when the number of output classes is large.
+Useful for language modelling.

-A binary classification task is created to disambiguate groups of words that are actually near each other from ‘noisy’ words put together at random.
-Makes training time at the output layer independent of vocabulary size.
+A binary classification task is created to disambiguate pairs that are expected to be close to each other from ‘noisy’ examples put together at random.
+Makes training time at the output layer independent of the number of classes.
 It remains linear in time at evaluation, however.

 Learning embeddings
 ----------------------